top of page

 Responsibility: cooperation

 For this transformation to happen, the Lord requires our obedience or cooperation with His sanctifying projects in our life.
 Sometimes those changes are pleasant and seemingly easy, or even miraculous.
 Sometimes those changes are painful deaths that make you cry till your stomach hurts.
-Sometimes those changes are like plowing, sowing, and reaping--not painful, not euphoric, but repetitious learning and changing.
-Sometimes He uses people and practical resources.
-Sometimes He uses His own presence in the secret place of intimacy.
-Whatever form His sanctifying project takes, it is our responsibility to see it and cooperate with it.
+Sometimes those changes are like plowing, sowing, and reaping--not painful, not euphoric, but repetitive learning and changing.
+Sometimes He uses people.
+Sometimes He uses practical resources, like this article.
+Sometimes He uses His presence in the secret place of intimacy.
+Whatever the form or technique of His sanctifying project, our responsibility is to see it and cooperate with it.
 If not, we do not change, we stay where we are in God and in life.
 If this imperception and stagnation goes on long enough, we start going backwards into backsliding or sideways into apostasy.

 On the subject of the soul, Peter used wording that is critically insightful, but Christians often miss it because they read too fast.
 1Peter 2:25 (NKJV, underline mine): For you were like sheep going astray, but have now returned to the Shepherd and Overseer of your souls.